bertkdowns/pyomo-replace/paper/paper.md

 - *Constraints:* equality or inequality equations that are used to implicitly define the value, or solution space of, the variables.
 - An *Objective Function*: a function that is defined in terms of the variables, returns a value to minimise or maximise within the space of valid solutions.
 In square models an objective function is not required.

+### Equation Oriented Modelling Frameworks

-This is fundamentally all that is required in a mathematical model.
-However, pyomo also provides some additional modelling abstractions for easy programmatic creation and manipulation of models, borrowing from conventional software development data structures.
+Constants, Variables, Constraints, and objectives are fundamentally all that is required in a mathematical model.
+However, over time additional abstractions have been developed for easier programmatic creation and manipulation of models, borrowing from conventional software development data structures.
+The equation oriented modelling framework Pyomo includes the following abstractions:

 - Constants and Variables are represented as *Fixed Variables* and *Unfixed Variables* respectively.
 It is easy to change which variables are fixed and which are unfixed, so a model with the same structure can be used to solve for different variables.
 I.e either you can fix $x$ to calculate $y$, or you can fix $y$ to calculate $x$.
 - Variables and Constraints can be indexed across a set.
 A variable or constraint is added for each item in the set.
 Sets are constant - you can't add or remove items during solving - but they provide a generalisation that makes it easy to scale up, down, or modify problems for slightly different cases.